prin-underlandscape/OfflineForm/README.md

-# Offline Form-based GeoJSON compiler
+# Offline Form-based GeoJSON editor

 The tool is designed to simplify the editing of GeoJSON features that must comply with a given content description.